paketo-buildpacks/rfcs/text/0029-semantic-versioning.md

 suitable for user consumption.
 All changes will be released as patches.

-A version of `0.y.z` is considered to be in initial development and ready for feedback from early adopter.
+A version of `0.y.z` is considered to be in initial development and ready for feedback from early adopters.
 Anything may change at any time.
 All breaking changes will be released as minor bumps.

+\* `y`, and `z` are non-negative integers.

 ## User Policy